brandynlucca/AcousticScattering.jl/docs/src/gallery/examples/eccentric.md

 # [An off-center fluid inclusion](@id gallery-eccentric)

 A displaced dense inclusion breaks spherical symmetry.
-Color shows total pressure on the inclusion; the complete outer interface remains visible as a translucent grid.
+Color shows total pressure on the inclusion.
+The complete outer interface remains visible as a translucent grid.

 ```@example gallery_eccentric
 using AcousticScattering